-A 2010 waste characterization study of Connecticut’s waste stream found that food scraps were the single most common recyclable material (13% by weight) of the state’s disposed solid waste.
-In fact, almost one-third of the state’s annual contribution to landfills is made up of food scraps and other organics like yard trimmings, food residues, and compostable (soiled and otherwise unrecyclable) paper.
-These numbers prompted Connecticut to enact a recycling mandate for certain organic materials, which came into effect on January 1, 2014.
+A 2015 waste characterization study of Connecticut’s waste stream found that food scraps make up 22.3% of the state’s disposed solid waste.
+In fact, the percentage of compostable materials found in the state’s annual contribution to landfills increases to 37.3% with the inclusion of compostable paper and yard trimmings, which make up 10.7% and 4.3% of the waste stream, respectively.
+An earlier waste characterization study conducted in 2010 prompted Connecticut to enact a recycling mandate for certain organic materials, which came into effect on January 1, 2014.

 In fact, Connecticut became the first state to mandate food scraps generated by large-scale generators be recycled when it passed Public Act 11-217 in 2011.
 The law was updated and expanded in 2013 by Public Act 13-285.
 These two bills constitute the whole of the organic recycling mandate and amend Section 22a-226e of Connecticut’s Solid Waste Management Statute.
 Connecticut’s Department of Energy and Environmental Protection (DEEP) is the regulatory body responsible for enforcing the mandate.
 CT DEEP provides information on all associated laws, regulations, permitting requirements, and general information about composting on their website.